elementor/elementor/docs/core/experiments/manager.md

   As a rule of thumb - Don't ship alpha features as active by default.

-- You can also register a default experiment (usually a core code which doesn't have a dedicated module) using the `add_default_features()` method.
+- You can also register a default experiment (usually a core code which doesn't have a dedicated module) using the `add_default_features()` method in the `core/experiments/manager.php` file.

 ___